larko300/social_network_system_design/README.md

 <body>
     <h2>Overview</h2>
   <p>Welcome to the Social Network System Design project, a part of the System Design course!
-This project focuses on designing the architecture and APIs for a social networking platform.
-It serves as a practical application of system design   principles, covering various functionalities such as friend management, user profiles, posts, media uploads, feed retrieval, chat management, and messaging.</p>
+This project focuses on designing the architecture and APIs for a social networking platform.</p>

   <h1>Social Network API</h1>
   <p>Version: 1.0.0</p>